catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

 iPhone Pros:

  - Break free of google voice but still send texts from my computer (iMessage)
- - No more worrying about google killling google voice/hangouts/whatever
+ - No more worrying about google killing google voice/hangouts/whatever
  - iMessage is actually really good
  - Consistency
  - Knowing I'll be supported for at least 4 years
- - Higher quality apps overall (debateable)
+ - Higher quality apps overall (debatable)
  - Built in f.lux (night shift)
  - Ad blockers
  - Larger ecosystem of accessories